Australian Aboriginal English: Yarn

 Yarn is an English word for a long story, often with incredible or unbelievable events.
 Originally a sailors' expression, "to spin a yarn", in reference to stories told while performing mundane tasks such as spinning yarn.

 In Aboriginal English, the word is used as a verb (yarning), referring to a "conversational and storytelling style where Indigenous people share stories based on real experience and knowledge, from intimate family gatherings to formal public presentations".
 A "yarning circle" is a way of passing on cultural knowledge and building respectful relationships within a group.
 A 2021 article about Indigenous health communication says that yarning "includes repetition as a way to emphasise what is important in the message", and suggests that using the method can be useful in imparting health information.
 Yarning circles have been introduced in men's and women's prisons across New South Wales, starting with Broken Hill Correctional Centre, in a bid to connect Indigenous inmates with their culture, and reduce reoffending and the high rates of incarceration of Aboriginal and Torres Strait Islander people.

 Unna

-Often conjoined with the word "deadly", "unna" means "ain't it?".
+Often conjoined with the word "deadly", "unna" means "True" or "ain't it?".
 It is used primarily by the Nunga (including Ngarrindjeri), Noongar, and Yolngu peoples.
 This word is used frequently in the 1998 novel Deadly, Unna? by Phillip Gwynne.